 Trading Posts in the American Southwest

-Posted by Olivia Morrow on
+Posted by David Steed on

 The American Southwest trading post has a rich and fascinating history that is deeply intertwined with the region's unique cultural and economic development.
 The trading post emerged in the late 19th century as a result of the growing demand for goods and services in the Southwest, particularly among the Native American communities.